The Canonical Amoebot Model: Algorithms and Concurrency Control: A General Framework for Concurrency Control

-Under our protocol, algorithm $\alg'$ only contains one action $\alpha' : g' \to ops'$ where $g'$ requires that an amoebot's activity bit is set to \true\ (Step~\ref{alg:protocol:guard}).
-If $\alpha'$ is enabled for an amoebot $A$, $A$ first attempts to \Lock\ itself and its neighbors (Step~\ref{alg:protocol:lock}).
+Algorithm $\alg'$ only contains one action $\alpha' : g' \to ops'$ where $g'$ requires that an amoebot's activity bit is set to \true\ (Step~\ref{alg:framework:guard}).
+If $\alpha'$ is enabled for an amoebot $A$, $A$ first attempts to \Lock\ itself and its persistent neighbors (Step~\ref{alg:framework:lock}).
 Given that it locks successfully, there are two cases.
-If $A.\awaken = \true$, then $A$ must have previously been involved in the operation of some acting amoebot that changed the neighborhood of $A$ but could not update the corresponding neighbors' activity bits (Steps~\ref{alg:protocol:expandawaken}, \ref{alg:protocol:writes}, \ref{alg:protocol:pushawaken}, or \ref{alg:protocol:pullawaken}).
-So $A$ updates the intended activity bits to \true, resets $A.\awaken$, releases its locks, and aborts (Steps~\ref{alg:protocol:awaken}--\ref{alg:protocol:awakenabort}).
-Otherwise, $A$ obtains the necessary information to evaluate the guards of all actions in algorithm $\alg$ (Steps~\ref{alg:protocol:guards}--\ref{alg:protocol:evaluate}).
-If no action from $\alg$ is enabled for $A$, $A$ sets $A.\activity$ to \false, releases its locks, and aborts; this disables $\alpha'$ for $A$ until some future change occurs in its neighborhood (Step~\ref{alg:protocol:disabledabort}).
-Otherwise, $A$ chooses any enabled action and executes its compute phase in private memory (Step~\ref{alg:protocol:compute1}).
-As a result of this computation, $A$ knows which \Write\ and movement operations, if any, it wants to perform (Step~\ref{alg:protocol:compute2}).
+If $A.\awaken = \true$, then some amoebot must have previously changed the neighborhood of $A$ without being able to update the corresponding neighbors' activity bits (Steps~\ref{alg:framework:expandawaken}, \ref{alg:framework:writes}, \ref{alg:framework:pushawaken}, or \ref{alg:framework:pullawaken}).
+So $A$ updates the intended activity bits to \true, resets $A.\awaken$, releases its locks, and aborts (Steps~\ref{alg:framework:awaken}--\ref{alg:framework:awakenabort}).
+Otherwise, $A$ obtains the necessary information to evaluate the guards of all actions in algorithm $\alg$ (Steps~\ref{alg:framework:guards}--\ref{alg:framework:evaluate}).
+If no action of $\alg$ is enabled for $A$, $A$ sets $A.\activity$ to \false, releases its locks, and aborts; this disables $\alpha'$ for $A$ until some future change occurs in its neighborhood (Step~\ref{alg:framework:disabledabort}).
+Otherwise, $A$ chooses any enabled action and executes its compute phase in private memory (Step~\ref{alg:framework:compute1}) to determine which \Write\ and movement operations, if any, it wants to perform (Step~\ref{alg:framework:compute2}).

-Before enacting these operations (thereby updating the system's configuration) amoebot $A$ must be certain that no operation of $\alpha'$ will fail.
-It has already passed its first point of failure: the \Lock\ operation in Step~\ref{alg:protocol:lock}.
-But $\alpha'$ may also fail during an \Expand\ operation if it conflicts with some other concurrent expansion (Step~\ref{alg:protocol:expand}).
-In either case, $A$ resets its private memory, releases its locks, and aborts (Steps~\ref{alg:protocol:lockabort} and~\ref{alg:protocol:expandabort}).
-As we will show in Lemma~\ref{lem:failure}, these are the only two cases where $\alpha'$ can fail.